 Each outlet cuts its own deal, so splits vary from cable operator to cable operator.
 Also, the elements of each film sometimes dictate better terms.
 As an average, you’ll see close to 50%.

 Yes.
-For acceptance into the US iTunes store, you must include a closed captions file in either the .scc or .cap file format.
+For acceptance into the US iTunes store, you must include a closed captions file in the .scc file format.
+Distribber now offers Closed Caption Services, see below.

 - For delivering your FEATURE in SD on tape, we only accept Digibeta tapes.